craig8196/ss/README.md

 Additionally, there are constant cost empty strings, get rid of those NULL pointers.
 This is acheived by checking length and allocating on modification functions.
 So we can use a global reference for a static empty string.

+Finally, I decided to omit returning error values for ENOMEM conditions.
+Mostly because code littered with checks becomes ugly and hard to read.
+There are times to check memory and times to not.
+Really, just try to avoid allocations altogether and focus on freeing memory when possible.

 ## Basic Examples